Wolox/fastlane-mobile/README.md

 ```
 APP_NAME="Name of the app"

-FIREBASE_GROUPS_PATH="Groups that will be assigned to releases, configured in App Distribution
+FIREBASE_GROUPS="Groups that will be assigned to releases, configured in App Distribution. e.g. `"qa-team, testers"`"

 PLAY_CONSOLE_KEY_FILE_PATH="Path of the key file used to deploy to Play Console"